-|HFGL-883||2.15.18 - 5.10.18||85||18 - 30||$13,900||ENROLL|
+|HFGL-883||2.15.18 - 5.10.18||85||18 and up||$13,900||ENROLL|

 This course may be full or preparing to leave in the next week.
 Please call us at 866-467-7651 to discuss your options.

-The group embarks on a two-week sea kayaking expedition in the remote archipelago of Bocas Del Torro, Panama, consisting of some 68 islands located near the Caribbean border with Costa Rica.
-This section begins on the island of Solarte, where the group spends one to two days planning and packing for the expedition as well as practicing paddling and rescues for kayak-based expedition travel.
+The group embarks on a two-week sea kayaking expedition in the remote archipelago of Bocas Del Toro, Panama, consisting of some 68 islands located near the Caribbean border with Costa Rica.
+This section begins on the island of Solarte, where the group spends up to two days planning and packing for the expedition as well as practicing paddling and rescues for kayak-based expedition travel.
 This section has a strong cultural immersion component with homestays in many of the villages of this tropical lagoon.
 The lagoon is home to several cultures including the indigenous Guaymi-Ngobe people.

 Service projects are often incorporated into Outward Bound courses through coordination with local land managers, conservation groups, government agencies or social service agencies.
-While on expedition, students are encouraged to practice service to the environment and their team by sharing responsibilities and following Leave No Trace ethics throughout the course.
+While in the wilderness, students are encouraged to practice service to the environment and their team by sharing responsibilities and following Leave No Trace ethics throughout the expedition.

 Home to numerous birds and abundant marine life, the region owes its productivity to the confluence of water flowing out of the Everglades into inner Florida Bay and the Gulf of Mexico.
 The backcountry of Florida Bay offers challenging shoal draft navigation and the opportunity to explore mangrove keys, tidal flats and coral patch reefs.
 These warm, shallow waters provide an exciting cruising area for Outward Bound’s sailing boats and some of the best training ground for developing advanced sailing skills.
 The Atlantic side offers excellent open water sailing and snorkeling at the outer reefs.
 The course area extends to the Everglades, with beautiful sand beaches and a maze of rivers and bays to explore.